ruffrey/nurtrace/docs/distributed.md

 ### Master Server

-Keeps the original network and persists it to disk or a location reachable via the internet.
+Keeps the original network and persists it to disk.

 ### Worker

 Any computer, such as a desktop PC, a server, or a smartphone, that trains a network.

+The master server must be able to ssh into all workers as the same user.

 ## Training